Categories: Thompson

 Robert disembarked for the UK from Halifax on 4 June 1943, landing in England and waiting in Whitley Bay, Northumbria, for his orders.
 They arrived 7 September as he was assigned to 14 OTU (Operational Training Unit) at RAF Market Harborough, Leicestershire.

-The newly reformed 14 OTU at newly opened RAF Market Harborough, flying operations out of the satellite base, newly opened RAF Husbands Bosworth, Leicestershire.
+The newly reformed 14 OTU at newly opened RAF Market Harborough3, flying operations out of the satellite base, newly opened RAF Husbands Bosworth4, Leicestershire.
 The OTU was tasked with the training of crews for RAF Bomber Command in both daylight and night operations, flying Vickers Wellington bombers.

 The standard crew of a Wellington consisted of the Pilot, Navigator, Wireless Operator, Air Gunners (x2) and Bomb Aimer.
 Staff Pilots and Navigators, who had completed a tour of operations with a frontline line squadron (30 sorties), would often perform as additional crew members to train the inexperienced crew, ensuring that the trainees were achieving the correct standard.
 The OTU courses lasted five months and involved 80 flying hours.